si-informational-systems/Rosetta/README.md

 ## 📝 Note:

  - While **Rosetta** is opinionated in its choice of technologies, it is built to be easily extensible.
- - You can integrate any Event Sourcing backend or SQL/NoSQL database implementation with minimal effort, adapting the framework to your unique requirements and infrastructure.
+ - You can integrate any Event Sourcing Store and SQL/NoSQL database implementation with minimal effort, adapting the framework to your unique requirements and infrastructure.
  - Any additional implementations are very welcome and would contribute to the Framework's out-of-the-box usability!

 ## 📦 Features